GavinFlow/XTS/README.md

-TEZOS
+TEZOSLITE
 =====

-Tezos is a distributed consensus platform with meta-consensus capability.
-Tezos not only comes to consensus about state, like BTC or ETH.
+TezosLite is a distributed consensus platform with meta-consensus capability.
+TezosLite not only comes to consensus about state, like BTC or ETH.
 It also comes to consensus about how the protocol and the nodes should adapt and upgrade.

-See https://www.tezos.com/ for more information about the project.
+See https://www.tezoslite.com/ for more information about the project.

 Build instructions